Survivor Stories

 03

 I want to be clear that I am not a member of Petra Bible Church and never have been.
 I am a resident of Bozeman who happens to live within sight of the church property.
 I moved into my house in 2019 and for the first year or so, everything seemed normal.
 Sunday mornings, Wednesday evenings, the occasional Saturday event.
 Standard church activity.
 I had no complaints.
+The only mildly unusual thing was that on the first Sunday of every month, someone would place a single folding chair on the roof of the church.
+It would sit there all day and then be gone by Monday morning.
+I assumed it was maintenance-related.
+My wife said it was 'a church thing.'
+We did not discuss it further.

 The first thing I noticed was the cars.
 Starting in mid-2020, there would be vehicles in the church parking lot at unusual hours.
 Not one or two.
 Fifteen, twenty cars, arriving between 10 and 11 PM on what seemed like random weeknights.
 The cars were always nicer than what I saw on Sunday mornings.
 BMWs, Mercedes, a few Teslas.
 I once saw what I believe was a Bentley, although I admit I am not an expert on luxury automobiles.